biobakery/humann/humann2/maintenance/README.md

 #### Create HUMANn2 MetaCyc pathways database files ####

-1. Download the meta.tar.gz of flat-files from MetaCyc.
+1. Download and decompress the meta.tar.gz of flat-files from MetaCyc.
     * A description of the files along with download instructions can be found at http://bioinformatics.ai.sri.com/ptools/flatfile-format.html

-2. Decompress the download.
-    * `` $ tar zxvf meta.tar.gz ``
+    * To decompress: `` $ tar zxvf meta.tar.gz ``
     * NOTE: Instructions that follow refer to the metacyc directory as ``$METACYC``.
     * If you are running on hutlab machines, ``$METACYC=/n/huttenhower_lab_nobackup/downloads/metacyc/`` .

-3. Create the humann2/data/metacyc_reations_level4ec_only.uniref data file using Uniprot EC mapping.
+2. Create the humann2/data/metacyc_reations_level4ec_only.uniref data file using Uniprot EC mapping.
     1. Download and decompress the UniProtKB SwissProt text file.
         * `` $ wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.dat.gz ``
         * `` $ gunzip uniprot_sprot.dat.gz ``